 Return to the Blog Home Page

-Wildlife artist Robert E Fuller goes in search of otters along Scotland’s rugged Ardnamuchan coastline and gets a rare glimpse of an otter mother and her cub.
+In search of otters along Scotland’s rugged Ardnamuchan coastline, I get a rare glimpse of an otter mother and her cub.

 I spend two weeks this summer watching and photographing a family of otters, including an otter mother and her cub, on the Ardnamurchen peninsula in Scotland.
 I had spent a full day following a dog otter along the rugged coastline of Loch Sunart ( Click here to read the story of how I watched the beautiful dog otter as it hunted along the shoreline) when I then spotted a female.

 On the trail of an otter mother and her cub